Extended reach drilling

-Extended Reach Drilling (ERD) is directional drilling of very long horizontal wells.
+Extended Reach Drilling (ERD) is directional drilling of very long non-vertical wells.
 The aims of ERD are: a) to reach a larger area from one surface drilling location, and b) to keep a well in a reservoir for a longer distance in order to maximize its productivity and drainage capability.

-Today's challenges in ERD are hole cleaning, managing the mechanical loads on the drill string and managing downhole pressure.
-There is also the cost issue to consider.
+Today's challenges in ERD are hole cleaning, managing the mechanical loads on the drill string and downhole pressure, and cost.

 Definition

 Early ERD-well definitions related wells to those that exceeded some step-out/vertical-depth ratio (often 2:1).
 However, for most highly deviated wells in deepwater environments, this definition clearly does not fit.
 Some methods have evolved to categorize wells according to their stepout within different vertical-depth ranges.
 ERD wells then can be described conveniently as shallow, intermediate, deep, and ultradeep.
 Other variants are associated with operating in deep water and high-pressure/high-temperature environments.
 Currently, there is no generally accepted ERD-well definition.

 What exactly determines a well to be "extended reach" varies over time and location with the development of technologies and of experiences.